nec-research/vibtcr/README.md

 cd vibtcr
 pip install .
 ```
 Remark: `vibtcr` requires a different version of PyTorch than `tcrmodels`.
+It's recommended to install them in different environments.